-- 5.5 Availability of Documentation Documentation should be available to the actuary's client or employer, and it should be made available to other persons when the client or employer so requests, assuming appropriate compensation, and provided such availability is not otherwise improper.
-Ownership of documentation is normally established by the actuary and the client or employer, in accordance with law. - 5.6 Conflicting Interests The actuary does not normally have an obligation to communicate with any person other than the client or employer.
-If aware of any significant conflict between the interests of indirect users and the interests of the client or employer, the actuary should advise the client or employer of the conflict and should include appropriate qualifications or disclosures in any related actuarial communication. - 5.7 Signature on Work Product When required by law or regulation or when called upon by the client or employer to provide documentation of work, the actuary should provide such disclosure in writing.
+- 5.5 Availability of Documentation-Documentation should be available to the actuary's client or employer, and it should be made available to other persons when the client or employer so requests, assuming appropriate compensation, and provided such availability is not otherwise improper.
+Ownership of documentation is normally established by the actuary and the client or employer, in accordance with law. - 5.6 Conflicting Interests-The actuary does not normally have an obligation to communicate with any person other than the client or employer.
+If aware of any significant conflict between the interests of indirect users and the interests of the client or employer, the actuary should advise the client or employer of the conflict and should include appropriate qualifications or disclosures in any related actuarial communication. - 5.7 Signature on Work Product-When required by law or regulation or when called upon by the client or employer to provide documentation of work, the actuary should provide such disclosure in writing.
 Any such disclosure must be signed with the name of the actuary responsible for the work.
 The name of an organization with which the actuary is affiliated may be incorporated into the signature.
-The actuary's responsibilities to comply with this Standard are not affected by the form of the signature. - 5.8 Reliance on Another An actuary who makes an actuarial communication assumes responsibility for it, except to the extent the actuary disclaims responsibility by stating reliance on another person.
+The actuary's responsibilities to comply with this standard are not affected by the form of the signature. - 5.8 Reliance on Another-An actuary who makes an actuarial communication assumes responsibility for it, except to the extent the actuary disclaims responsibility by stating reliance on another person.
 Reliance on another person means using that person's work without assuming responsibility therefor.
-A communication should define the extent of any such reliance. - 5.9 Deviations from Standards of Practice The actuary should clearly disclose any deviations from Principles or Standards of Practice and the reasons for such deviations.
-The waiving of a fee for professional services, either partially or totally, does not relieve the actuary of the need to observe professional standards.
+A communication should define the extent of any such reliance. - 5.9 Waiver of Fee-The waiving of a fee for professional services, either partially or totally, does not relieve the actuary of the need to observe professional standards.